Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 ```

 ### 4. Creating the DAO Contract
 To define the functions in your Dao contract, copy and paste the code below.
-In the next few steps, you will create and understand each function in your DAO contract.
+In the next few steps, you will create and understand each function in the DAO contract.

 ```rust
 impl DaoVoting for Contract {